Costly and years late, NASA’s SLS moon rocket rolls to the launchpad for the first time

 Like the Washington Monument or the Eiffel Tower, it is an impressive sight, a monument to engineering and power.
 And after more than a decade of work — a journey marked by political turmoil, controversy, cost overruns and delays — it is getting ready to fly.

-On Thursday afternoon, NASA is set to roll the fully configured rocket out of what’s known as the Vehicle Assembly Building (VAB) at Kennedy Space Center in Florida in a debut that would allow the public to see the monster Space Launch System (SLS) rocket for the first time.
+On Thursday afternoon, NASA started rolling the fully configured rocket out of what’s known as the Vehicle Assembly Building (VAB) at Kennedy Space Center in Florida in a debut that would allow the public to see the monster Space Launch System (SLS) rocket for the first time.
 While the rollout marks a glimmer of good news, the program continues to face intense criticism over costs and its aging technology.

 Last week, NASA’s inspector general, Paul Martin, told Congress that his office had calculated the cost for the first three flights of the SLS to be $4.1 billion each, a price tag he said was “unsustainable.”